datregu/merenderos_webmap/README.md

 └── README.md           # Project documentation
 ```

-## ⚙️ Environment Variables

-Configure the application using an `.env` file as needed.
+---

+## 💼 Why This Project?

+This project demonstrates:

+✅ **Web GIS Development Skills** – Working with geospatial data, mapping libraries, and interactive visualization.
+✅ **Frontend Engineering** – Building a performant and responsive map-based UI with React.js.
+✅ **Dockerized Environments** – Containerizing applications for consistent deployments.
+✅ **Geospatial Data Handling** – Managing spatial data in **GeoJSON** format, with future PostGIS integration.

+🚀 Looking for **Web GIS Developer** roles where I can leverage these skills to build innovative geospatial applications!

+---

 ## 🤝 Contributing

 We welcome contributions!
-Feel free to fork this repository and submit pull requests to enhance the project.
+Fork the repo and submit a pull request to improve the project.

+---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

+---

+💡 **Looking for a Web GIS Developer?** Let’s connect! 😊